Thunder top Rockets without Westbrook for 7th straight win

 The Thunder led 59-45 at halftime behind 53.8 percent shooting.
 In the second quarter, George made all five of his shots and scored 14 points.
 Oklahoma City held Paul and Anthony scoreless before the break.

-Jerami Grant dunked on a lob from Schroder and made the free throw on the foul to put Oklahoma City up 80-60, a score that held up until the end of the third quarter.
-The Thunder coasted in the fourth.
+Grant dunked on a lob from Schroder and made the free throw on the foul to put the Thunder up 80-60, a score that held up until the end of the third quarter.

-"I don't know if we're just sagging because we don't believe in what we're - I don't know," D'Antoni said.
-"We've got to find the answers."

 TIP-INS